tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 </div>

-As well as a bunch of information about individual glyphs, Further, for each glyph there is a range of information in addition to its shape:
+Further, for each glyph there is a range of information in addition to its shape:

 <div class="highlight">